 A striking, but exceptionally difficult and complex project, requiring BSF to form and clad the reception desk in LG Hi-Macs 'Orange'.
 Being a very dense colour this led to significant challenges in order to produce a final seamless appearance, onto a steel framework, which provided the appearance of the reception desk curving from the ceiling, to the floor, and back up into a mirrored column, connecting with the selected flooring which was employed to enhance the overall appearance.

 The overall form was achieved through intricate 3-dimensional thermoforming where the desk was made in accurate sections.
 These sections were then installed and seamed on site in order to complete the continuous appearance.
 The overall project was achieved working collaboratively with our client, West One Interiors.
-You can view the completed reception below.

 The display module has been constructed over a floating steel frame, which in turn further supports a continuous interactive screen.